Tchouanga12/BeWare-FirstPhase/README.md

 The main programming language for this project are javascript and PHP

-The main frameworks used for the porject are laravel and vue.js
+The main frameworks used for the porject are laravel version 0.6  and vue.js